 The Phillip Law Postdoctoral Award

 This award was made possible from the generous bequest to the Society from the estate of the late Dr Phillip Garth Law AC.
-Recognising excellence in scientific research by an Early Career Researcher and originally awarded in the physical sciences, from 2021 this award will begin to cycle through four different categories of science each year.
+Recognising excellence in scientific research by an Early Career Researcher and originally awarded in the physical sciences, from 2021 this award has begun to cycle through four different categories of science each year.

 Candidates should nominate themselves.
 The application should consist of: